apiflask/apiflask/docs/openapi.md

 ### Alternative operation `responses`

 As described above, APIFlask will add some responses based on the decorators you added on the view function.
-Sometime you may want to add alternative responses the view will return, then you can use the `@doc(responses=...)` parameter, it accepts the following values:
+Sometimes you may want to add alternative responses the view function will return, then you can use the `@doc(responses=...)` parameter, it accepts the following values:

 - A list of status code int, for example, `[404, 418]`.